osirisOfGit/BG3_Automatic_Inventory_Manager/README.md

 		}
 	},
 ```
-This uses two WeightedFilters: the highest priority is Skill Type, the second highest is Stack Amount.
+This uses two CompareFilters: the highest priority is Skill Type, the second highest is Stack Amount.
 When an item using the `LOCKPICK` tag is picked up, it will be processed by a FilterProcessor using this filter, which will first find the party member(s) with the highest SleightOfHand skill value - if multiple party members have the same highest value, then the amount of lockpicks in each party member's inventory will be compared and a winner chosen based on that.

 So if your party is setup with the following data:
 | Party Member | Sleight Of Hand Skill | Number of Lockpicks in Inventory |